Skip to main content

 Overtime Pay

 Overtime encompasses all hours worked beyond the regular working hours and on-call periods.
 The standard limit for general overtime is set at 10 hours per seven days, 25 hours per four consecutive weeks, or 200 hours within a 52-week period.
-However, under collective pay agreements binding the employer and elected employee representatives, a written agreement can permit up to 20 hours of overtime within a seven-day period.
-In such instances, the cumulative overtime should not exceed 50 hours per four consecutive weeks or 300 hours within a 52-week period.
+Under written agreement with elected employee representatives in enterprises bound by collective agreement, higher limits may apply within the legal framework.

-Special cases may warrant approval from the Labor Inspection Authority for a total overtime limit of 25 hours per seven days or 200 hours within a 26-week period upon application.
-It is crucial to note that general overtime can only be assigned to employees who have explicitly expressed their willingness to undertake such additional hours.
-For overtime services, employees are entitled to a supplementary payment, and according to the Working Environment Act, this overtime supplement should be a minimum of 40 percent.
-However, many collective agreements stipulate a higher rate, typically demanding a minimum of 50 percent additional payment for overtime.
+Special cases may warrant approval from the Labour Inspection Authority for higher overtime limits upon application.
+For overtime services, employees are entitled to a supplementary payment, and according to the Working Environment Act, this overtime supplement must be at least 40 percent.
+Many collective agreements stipulate a higher rate, often 50 percent or more.

 Termination, Severance Pay and Notice Period

 Employers in Norway have the option to terminate employees either with notice (discharge) or without notice (dismissal).
 Typically, discharge with notice is the standard termination procedure, and the Working Environment Act outlines the mandatory steps that must be followed before informing the employee of the company’s decision.
-Dismissal without notice (N. avskjed) is legally permissible only in cases of fundamental breach of contract, such as gross misconduct or disloyalty, such as working for a competitor, and should be reserved for exceptional circumstances.
+Dismissal without notice (N. avskjed) is legally permissible only in cases of gross breach of duty or other serious breach of the employment contract and should be reserved for exceptional circumstances.

-Termination based on objective grounds (N. saklig grunn) is allowed, with objective grounds falling into two categories: subjective personal reasons (related to an employee’s conduct or performance) and objective reasons (including redundancy, lack of work, and the employer’s economic situation).
-However, a discharge is not considered based on objective grounds if alternatives, like reassigning the employee within the business, could have been pursued.
+Termination based on objective grounds (N. saklig grunn) is allowed, with objective grounds falling into two categories: subjective personal reasons related to conduct or performance and objective reasons including redundancy, lack of work, and the employer’s economic situation.
+However, a discharge is not considered based on objective grounds if alternatives like reassignment within the business could have been pursued.
 Employers need to thoroughly explore all possibilities before deciding to discharge an employee.

 In cases where termination lacks objective grounds, an employer becomes liable for damages, covering the employee’s loss, wages, and other entitled benefits.
-As a general rule, the employer must compensate for lost wages, with deductions for unemployment benefits, until the employee secures new employment.
-The employer may also be responsible for non-economic severance losses, although these are typically not substantial.
+As a general rule, the employer may have to compensate for lost wages until the employee secures new employment, subject to the court’s assessment.
+The employer may also be responsible for non-economic losses.

 Work Permit

 For EU/EEA/EFTA nationals, the need for a work permit has been replaced by a registration requirement if staying for more than three months.
-A Norwegian personal identification number or a temporary D number is necessary for residence.
+A Norwegian personal identification number or a temporary D-number is necessary for residence and practical administration.

 Common residence permits include:

-• Residence permit as a skilled worker: For individuals with specialized training corresponding to upper secondary education level or higher, relevant qualifications, and a concrete job offer from a Norwegian employer.
-The “early employment scheme” allows work commencement before permit processing.
+• Residence permit as a skilled worker: For individuals with higher education or vocational training, relevant qualifications, and a concrete job offer from a Norwegian employer.
+The employee may not start working until the permit has been granted, unless a confirmation of early employment start has been issued by the police.

-Nationals from EU/EEA/EFTA countries follow a registration scheme, allowing them to live and work in Norway without a residence permit, provided they register with the police.
+Nationals from EU/EEA/EFTA countries follow a registration scheme, allowing them to live and work in Norway without a residence permit, provided they register with the police when required.

-For those seeking permanent residency, a continuous three-year stay with a relevant residence permit is necessary.
-Language classes and specific conduct conditions must be fulfilled.
-The process involves online registration, document submission to the police, and potential review by the Norwegian Directorate of Immigration.
-The estimated processing time varies but is approximately 10 months.
+For those seeking permanent residency, a continuous three-year stay with a relevant residence permit is generally necessary.
+Language and other conditions may apply.
+The process involves online registration, document submission, and review by the Norwegian Directorate of Immigration or the police.
+Processing times vary depending on the permit type and case load.

 Understanding these procedures is vital for a smooth transition to working or living in Norway, ensuring compliance with immigration regulations and enhancing the overall experience for foreign nationals and their prospective employers.